divio/aldryn-newsblog/docs/development.rst

 Divio AG
 ********

-Aldryn NewsBlog was created at `Divio AG <https://divio.ch/>`_ of Zürich, Switzerland and is released under a BSD licence.
+Aldryn News & Blog was created at `Divio AG <https://divio.ch/>`_ of Zürich, Switzerland and is released under a BSD licence.

-Aldryn NewsBlog is compatible with Divio's `Aldryn <http://aldryn.com>`_ cloud-based `django CMS
+Aldryn News & Blog is compatible with Divio's `Aldryn <http://aldryn.com>`_ cloud-based `django CMS
 <http://django-cms.org>`_ hosting platform, and therefore with any standard django CMS
 installation.
 The additional requirements of an Aldryn application do not preclude its use with any other django CMS deployment.

-Divio is committed to Aldryn NewsBlog as a high-quality application that helps set standards for others in the Aldryn/django CMS ecosystem, and as a healthy open source project.
+Divio is committed to Aldryn News & Blog as a high-quality application that helps set standards for others in the Aldryn/django CMS ecosystem, and as a healthy open source project.

-Divio maintains overall control of the `Aldryn NewsBlog repository
+Divio maintains overall control of the `Aldryn News & Blog repository
 <https://github.com/aldryn/aldryn-newsblog>`_.

 ********************
 Standards & policies
 ********************

-Aldryn NewsBlog is a django CMS application, and shares much of django CMS's standards and policies.
+Aldryn News & Blog is a django CMS application, and shares much of django CMS's standards and policies.

 These include: